GothicEU/python-textbox/TUTORIAL.md

 # Introduction

-This is an introduction to your tutorial.
-It will show up on the first page when your tutorial is started.
+This is test tutorial.

-## 1. Create index.html
+## 1. Create variable "var"

-> Optional summary for Level 1

-Here's where you can put a description, examples, and instructions for the lesson.
+Create a variable called "var" that will have value equal to 0.

 ### 1.1 Level 1 Step 1

-This is the test text.
-Create an `index.html` file to pass this lesson.
+Type in "var = 0" in the task.py file.

 #### HINTS

-- This is a hint to help people through the test
+- This is a hint.
-- Second hint for 1.1, don't worry if the hints don't show up yet